stackitcloud/stackit-sdk-go/README.md

 ### Key flow

 To use the key flow, you need to have a service account key and an RSA key-pair.
-To configure it, follow this steps:
+To configure it, follow these steps:

     The following instructions assume that you have created a service account and assigned it the necessary permissions, e.g. project.owner.

 1. In the Portal, go to the `Service Accounts` tab, choose a `Service Account` and go to `Service Account Keys` to create a key.
     - You can create your own RSA key-pair or have the Portal generate one for you.
-2. Save the content of the service account key and the corresponding private key by copying them or saving them in a file.
+2. Save the content of the service account key by copying it and saving it in a JSON file.

-    **Hint:** If you have generated the RSA key-pair using the Portal, you can save the private key in a PEM encoded file by downloading the service account key as a PEM file and using `openssl storeutl -keys <path/to/sa_key_pem_file> > private.key` to extract the private key from the service account key.

     The expected format of the service account key is a **json** with the following structure:

 ```json
 {